 Okay, now you know what BookScouter is, you’re probably wondering how to use it.

 Well, you’ll be glad to know that it is really easy to use.
 It involves just a few simple steps.

 There is a common misconception that BookScouter actually buys books, like Cash4Books and Sell Back your Book does.
 But, this isn’t the case.
 It simply lists the prices for other vendors, and you then sell your book to those vendors.

-Here’s an overview of how to use it:
+Here’s an overview of how to use the site to make money.

 1. Find your book

 Just visit the website, and then enter your book’s ISBN into the search bar.

 You can search for books by title too, but it’s easier to find an exact match if you enter the ISBN.